 Here's how it's done.

-Slice off the top of the pineapple, being generous with the slice.
-The top of the pineapple can be pretty woody and fibrous.
+Slice off the top of the pineapple, and be generous with the slice—the top of the pineapple can be pretty woody and fibrous.

 Similarly, be generous when you slice off the bottom.